Amistad

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 In 1839, the slave ship Amistad set sail from Cuba to America.
 During the long trip, Cinque leads the slaves in an unprecedented uprising.
 They are then held prisoner in Connecticut, and their release becomes the subject of heated debate.
 Freed slave Theodore Joadson wants Cinque and the others exonerated and recruits property lawyer Roger Baldwin to help his case.
 Eventually, John Quincy Adams also becomes an ally.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Morgan Freeman's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure